akretion/docky/README.rst

 When doing dev is quickly a mess to manage the port of your container, docky integrate a proxy (a basic docker image : https://github.com/akretion/docky-proxy/)

-That will generate for you a local domain .dy that will make your container accesible, for example with a project call my customer: you have a domain my-customer.dy
+That will generate for you a local domain .dy that will make your container accessible, for example with a project call **my customer**: you have a domain **my-customer.dy**

 Getting Started